 As ever with these more idiosyncratic venues, those runners with solid previous course and distance form are well worth a second look.
 As are ex-flat performers making the switch to National Hunt, with such horses regularly proving well-suited to the straightforward jumping challenge, the easy stamina test and the importance placed upon speed that this track provides.

-There are no real standout figures amongst the jockeys in recent seasons here with Aidan Coleman’s 30% strike rate and profit of £4.26 to £1 level stakes leading the way.
-Nicky Henderson (38% SR, £6.95 LSP) boasts the best strike rate of the trainers over this period, with Fergal O’Brien (28%, £18.75) leading the way in terms of level stakes profit.
+There are no real standout figures amongst the jockeys in recent seasons here with Aidan Coleman’s 30% strike rate and a net win of £4.26 to £1 level stakes leading the way.
+Nicky Henderson (38% SR, £6.95 LSP) boasts the best strike rate of the trainers over this period, with Fergal O’Brien (28%, £18.75) leading the way in terms of level stakes net win.

 Races at Newton Abbot